fbsoftware-stuttgart/FB-MailService/README.md

 The implementation language used is Java.

 To install, download FB-MailService-Install.jar, run it (Java Runtime Environment needed) and follow the instructions.
-This includes both server and clients (the desktop version for PCs for the web service interface and the WSC app for Android devices).
+This includes both server and clients (the desktop app for PCs and the app for Android devices).

 The web client can be run in all current browsers (Chrome, Edge, Firefox, Safari).